Goolwa, South Australia: Location and governance

 Goolwa is approximately 85 km south of Adelaide, and is the seat of the Alexandrina Council.
-It is in the state electoral district of Hammond and the federal Division of Mayo.
+It is in the state electoral district of Finnis and the federal Division of Mayo.
 At the 2011 census, the state suburb of Goolwa (excluding Goolwa Beach, Goolwa North and Goolwa South) had a population of 2,201.
 At June 2018, the estimated urban population for Goolwa together with nearby Victor Harbor was 26,532, having increased at an average annual rate of 1.07% year-on-year over the preceding five years.
 The portion of this combined urban area residing in Goolwa is 11,578.

 Culture and recreation

 Every odd-numbered year, Goolwa hosts the South Australian Wooden Boat Festival (SAWBF).

 The town is a popular holiday destination and home to the PS Oscar W, a paddle steamer.

+The town has its own Football team called the Goolwa/Port Elliot Football Team; the current team began as separate teams with Goolwa's team founded 1878 and would merge with Port Elliot Football Team in 2001 to establish the current team, the team plays in the Great Southern Football League.

 Goolwa, along with the neighbouring towns of Middleton and Port Elliot and the city of Victor Harbor have in the 2000s enjoyed a nationally recognised "sea change" boom, with people moving there from more metropolitan areas for an improved lifestyle on the coast.

 In March 2007, Goolwa was declared a Cittaslow by visiting Cittaslow representatives.
 Goolwa was the first non-European town to gain Cittaslow status.

 On 22 January 2010 the 4th stage of the Tour Down Under finished at Goolwa.
-As part of the event more than 8,000 cyclists, that participated in the preceding Mutual Community Challenge Tour, rode into Goolwa on the day.
+As part of the event more than 8,000 cyclists, who participated in the preceding Mutual Community Challenge Tour, rode into Goolwa on the day.